 Disadvantages of Vue

-- The framework is not owned by a company, but by a single person.
+- This framework is not owned by a company, but by a single person.
 Hence, the support team is tiny as well

 - The advantage of flexibility creates issues when used

 Ionic was introduced back in 2013.
-It is an open-source framework which has its foundation on Angular framework as well as Apache Cordova.
+It is an open-source framework that has its foundation in Angular framework as well as Apache Cordova.
 As of now, the framework has been used to create over 5 million hybrid apps.

 It has a library of components for both iOS and Android.
 Ionic allows developers to create web pages that run inside the browser of a device using WebView, which essentially renders web pages so that they resemble a native app.